andy-graybeal/andy-graybeal.github.io/nmp/how_to_add_a_menu_item.md

 ---
 permalink: /how-to-add-a-menu-item/
-title: "How to add a menu item in Academic Pages"
+title: "How to add a menu item in AcademicPages theme"
 author_profile: true
 redirect_from:
   - "/nmp/"